matt0x6F/hashpost/docs/designs/democratic-governance.md

 #### Initial Setup Requirements
 1. **No Special Creator Role**: Creator becomes one of the elected moderators (NOT subforum_owner)
-2. **Minimum Team**: Must select 2 other pseudonyms as elected moderators (3 total minimum)
+2. **Flexible Team Size**: Can start with just the creator (single moderator) or add up to 4 co-moderators
-3. **Pseudonym Validation**: Other pseudonyms must be:
+3. **Pseudonym Validation**: Co-moderators must be:
    - Not owned by the creator (verified via IBE system)
    - Tied to active and verified users
 4. **No Owner**: `owner_pseudonym_id` remains NULL

 #### Bootstrap Phase Rules
-- All 3 initial moderators have `elected_moderator` role and cannot be removed
+- All initial moderators (creator + optional co-moderators) have `elected_moderator` role and cannot be removed
 - All elected moderators have full moderation capabilities
 - No special privileges for the subforum creator - they're just one of the elected moderators
 - Community operates under initial elected moderator team until election threshold
+- Single moderator communities are valid and can add co-moderators later through the democratic process

 ### Role Type Comparison